How to Easily Access Lutheran Hospital Medical Records

 When Can't I access my Medical Records?

-Although technology allows patients to view medical records online, few doctors believe that a tangle of legal difficulties may prevent patients from accessing everything within their report at all times.
+Although technology allows patients to view medical records online, few doctors believe that a tangle of difficulties may prevent patients from accessing everything within their report at all times.

 HIPAA offers individuals in the United States the right to view their medical data and determine who has access to their health information.